 Best Adjustable: Cotopaxi Teca Cotton Face Mask

-With ear-loops that have adjustable slides, this colorful face mask from Cotopaxi will bend to most peoples’ features.
+Featuring ear-loops with adjustable slides, this colorful face mask from Cotopaxi will bend to most peoples’ features.
 The 100-percent cotton fabric adds an additional filtering layer above the recommendations and it's reversible so you have more options for styling.
 These masks are available in bright colorways including Blue Jay, Agave, and Azalea.